gasoline-dev/gasoline/README.md

 Option 2 is faster and offers a better overall experience.
 It provides the upside of TypeScript type checking and completion without the downside of running processes to build and watch TypeScript files.

-However, because the files are parsed and not built, configs have rules.
-When configs follow the rules Gas.dev can interpret their values.
+That said, because the TypeScript files are parsed and not built, configs must adhere to a tiny set of rules so Gas.dev can parse and interpret their values.

 ### Rules
+Configs must use only static values, references to other imported resource config values, references to process.env values, and/or inline logic.

+If your configs are simple, and they should be, it's how they're designed, these rules are followed naturally and don't need to be thought about.
+Consider it a red flag otherwise.

 - Must follow as const pattern.
 - Cannot reference non-config imports.